Dear Swimmers -

 Unofficial results will be available at the race site after the swims.
 All official results will be posted on www.lakegeorgeswim.com

 Awards will take place at the conclusion of each day’s events.
 For the 2.5k that will be after the 5k starts at 9:30a.
-Awards for 5k and 10k will take place around noon.
+Awards for 5k and 10k will take place around 12:30p.

 Overall awards will be given to top three overall male and female winners in each race and for each division (wetsuit and non-wetsuit).
 We will give age-group awards to the top 3 in age groups for the non-wetsuit division only.

-If you’re bringing friends or family members to the event, they’ll have a great view of the swims out on the water as a kayak volunteer!
-We will have extra kayaks available for this purpose.
+If you’re bringing friends or family members to the event, they are welcome to join our volunteer crew on land or water.
+A very cool shirt and refreshments included.
 Our volunteer form is at http://www.lakegeorgeswim.com/volunteer/.
 We appreciate your support and your willingness to provide extra safety for our swimmers!